PINPAL/Frupis/README.md

 Navigate to the `MyThemesLocation` folder and copy over the `Frupis.psm1` file from this repo.
 If this folder does not exist you may have to create it.

+Finally, relaunch Powershell to see your changes take effect.

 ### **Optional**

 The following steps are for installing correct colors to VSCode Integrated Terminal.
 This can be used to overwrite your VS theme colours.